Click here for a quick link to the 2026 Summer competition site - to view fixtures, results and league tables.

 15. Results will be recorded in the LTA’s competition management system (referred to as the ‘system’).
 Clubs who enter the league must agree to the timely upkeep of the system, as outlined throughout these rules.

-16. Before the start of the season/competition it is the responsibility of each club to ensure their players can be located on the system and, if there is an issue, it is raised with the Committee as soon as possible.
+16. Prior to each match it is the responsibility of each club to ensure their players are added to the team’s player list and, if there is an issue with this addition, it is raised with the Committee as soon as possible and before a player features in a match.
 This ensures a smooth process when adding results.
+Any team who repeatedly fails to do this may face a penalty, to be decided by the League.

 17. A player who plays for one club in a particular section (e.g. women's Summer League) is permitted to play in the mixed section (e.g. mixed Summer League) for another club, as long as they are members of both clubs.
 For clarity, a section is deemed to mean either men’s, women’s or mixed